 Ripley's Aquarium of Canada isn't just a place to come and spot sharks, jellies, eels and other undersea life.
 The aquarium also offers various events, classes and programs.
 Some of these include:

-Friday Night Jazz: Listen to jazz with a backdrop of colourful sea creatures with Ripley's Friday Night Jazz, hosted on the second Friday of every month.
+Friday Night Jazz: Listen to jazz with a backdrop of colorful sea creatures with Ripley's Friday Night Jazz, hosted on the second Friday of every month.

-Morning yoga classes: Practice your downward dog amongst tropical fish by signing up for six weeks of morning yoga.
+Morning yoga classes: Practice your downward dog among tropical fish by signing up for six weeks of morning yoga.
+Sessions run for six continuous weeks from 7:30 a.m. to 8:30 a.m. on Tuesday mornings.
 Check the website often as these sessions sell out quickly.

 Photography classes: Brush up on your photography skills with a class in the aquarium geared towards digital photography enthusiasts with an interest in shooting undersea life.